From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Summary Outlook

 \section{Summary \& Outlook}

-To study the operationalization of the topology of sustainable management (\tsm{}), we have introduced a variant definition of it in terms of viability theory (\vt{}).

-Using this connection, we have been able to apply the Saint-Pierre algorithm in order to operationalize the analysis of the \tsm{} partition.
-Because the algorithm works on bounded spaces only, we have introduced a coordinate transformation to a bounded space.
-The transformation parameters are chosen to fix the scale of ``highest resolution''.
-Furthermore, we solved the problem that time scales may vary through orders of magnitude by introducing a nonlinear, local time homogenization.
+In this paper, we introduce a variant definition of the topology of sustainable management (\tsm{}) in terms of viability theory that operationalizes the partition of state space into qualitatively different regions.
+We apply the Saint-Pierre algorithm to estimate the volume and visualize the position and shape of different \tsm{} regions.
+Because the algorithm works on bounded spaces only, we use a coordinate transformation to a bounded space that best resolves a fixed scale of interest.
+Furthermore, we address the problem that time scales vary by orders of magnitude by introducing a nonlinear, local time homogenization.

-These novel concepts were applied to an example system combining climate change, welfare and energy transformation.
-While the system was kept minimalistic, a rich topology was found.
-The current state of the world was estimated within the scope of the model; particularly interesting was that it seems to be inside a finite-time lake.
-So, humanity is facing a pressing lake-dilemma where it has to make a choice between two qualitatively different options.
-Furthermore, we performed a bifurcation analysis under change of the management parameters and found a downstream-eddies bifurcation.
+We apply these novel concepts to a three dimensional example model of interactions between climate change, economic growth and energy transition.
+Even though we design the model in a stylized way, the analysis reveals a rich \tsm{} topology.
+This results from the two fixed points in the model corresponding to a fossil and a green economy.
+We estimate the current state of the world to lie inside a finite-time lake.
+In the model, humanity is therefore facing a pressing lake-dilemma: it has limited time to make a choice between two qualitatively different options.
+Moreover, we analyze how the relative volume of different \tsm{} regions change with the management parameters.
+We identify a downstream-eddies bifurcation, in which a downstream region becomes an eddie after one of the fixed points crosses the boundary of the desirable region.

-The example system had a rather low-complexity so we can focus on the operationalization of \tsm{}.
-But for that reason, relevant parts, e.g.\ a carbon cycle, an economic cycle and different energy productions, were represented simplistically only, so a more complex model is necessary.
-The one developed in \cite{Nitzbon2016thesis,Nitzbon2017} seems to be a good candidate.
-The complexity is higher than the one used in this paper but the analysis might still be possible.

-Increasing the dimensionality of the system induces the need for improved algorithms also.
-While there exist some \cite{Bokanowski2006,Maidens2013,Brias2016,Alvarez2016}, they need to be adjusted and extended to fit to the computation of the \tsm{} partition.